Faculty Manual – Section F

 No annual leave is earned by employees working less than half-time (0.5), employed on an hourly basis, or on temporary appointments.
 Postdoctoral fellows and graduate assistants are considered temporary employees.

 Annual leave does not accrue during leave without pay nor during sabbatical leave.
-Annual leave earned during periods of paid leave (annual, sick, injury, etc.) is not credited to the employee until he or she returns to work.
+Annual leave earned during periods of paid leave (annual, sick, injury, etc.) is not credited to the employee until the employee returns to work.

-If an employee with accrued annual leave changes to an employment status that is less than half-time (0.5), without a break in service, the employee shall retain his or her accrued annual leave and the ability to use this annual leave for a period of one (1) year, provided he or she remains employed by the University.
-If the employee changes to a status that is again eligible to earn annual leave within the one (1) year period and without having his or her employment with the University terminated, then the accrued annual leave shall continue to be available for use by the employee.
+If an employee with accrued annual leave changes to an employment status that is less than half-time (0.5), without a break in service, the employee shall retain all accrued annual leave and the ability to use this annual leave for a period of one (1) year, provided the employee remains employed by the University.
+If the employee changes to a status that is again eligible to earn annual leave within the one (1) year period and without having the employee’s employment with the University terminated, then the accrued annual leave shall continue to be available for use by the employee.

 The maximum accrual of annual leave is forty-eight (48) days.
 As of January 1, 1981, employees continue to accrue leave during the year even though they have reached the forty-eight (48) day limit.
 Days accumulated in excess of the forty-eight (48) day limit are forfeited on July 1 of each year.